 “He’s everything you want in a leader: He’ll listen to you, take care of you and back you up, but when you need it, he’ll put a boot (up your behind),” said Sgt.
 Casey Olson.

 “He doesn’t ask anything of you that he doesn’t ask of himself,” said Lt.
 Daniel Rosales.

 The Travis Manion Foundation honored Maj.
-Zembiec through our Character Does Matter program on July 15, 2012, when we told his story to inspire 125 athletes at the Navy Baseball Camp at the United States Naval Academy in Annapolis, Md.
+Zembiec through the Character Does Matter program on July 15, 2012, when his story inspired 125 athletes at the Navy Baseball Camp at the United States Naval Academy in Annapolis, Md.